Last Updated: June 7th, 2019

 Wrapping it Up

 Don’t believe the old, tired myths about how butter is evil.
 As with anything, if you consume too much of it, you could have problems.
-But as long as you use butter in moderation – especially grass-fed butter – you’ll be surprised at the benefits you’ll receive.
+But as long as you use butter in moderation – grass-fed butter that is – you’ll be surprised at the benefits you’ll receive.